Skip to main content

 What are Confluence anchor links?

-Anchors are markers on a page that let users navigate directly to specific sections or content.
-They help users find relevant information quickly, especially in lengthy documents or knowledge bases.
+Anchors act as invisible markers on a page, allowing users to jump directly to specific sections or content.
+They are essential for helping users find relevant answers quickly, particularly in lengthy documents or knowledge bases.

 A GIF of a user clicking an anchor link to take them to a particular section of a Confluence page

-Anchors are useful for creating a table of contents, linking to specific sections within a page, or referencing content from other pages.
+You can use anchors to build a custom table of contents, link to specific sections within a guide, or reference precise sections from other pages.

 How to add anchors to a page in Confluence Cloud